Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Additional Experiment

-We additionally adapted classifiers to the target domains in the UDA setting, which allows access to the source and target datasets simultaneously.
-We used DANN~\cite{ganin2016domain}, which is a representative UDA method.
-DANN employs a discriminator that takes the feature representations of the classifier and discriminates which domains they are from.
+We compared CAFe with unsupervised domain adaptation (UDA), which allows access to the source and target datasets simultaneously.
+We used DANN~\cite{ganin2016domain}, a representative UDA method.
+DANN employs a discriminator that takes the intermediate feature representations of the classifier and discriminates which domains they are from.
 By training the classifier and the discriminator adversarially, the classifier is expected to be able to learn domain-invariant feature representations.
-The discriminator we used is composed of three BN and fully-connected layers with ReLU activation whose numbers of the hidden dimensions are 1,024.
+The discriminator we used is composed of three BN and fully-connected layers with ReLU activation, whose numbers of the hidden dimensions are 1,024.
 We fine-tuned the source-pretrained classifiers with DANN.
 For the CIFAR experiments, we set $\text{batch\_size}=128, \text{learning\_rate}=0.001$ and $\text{momentum}=0.8$.
 For the ImageNet experiments, we set $\text{batch\_size}=64, \text{learning\_rate}=0.001$ and $\text{momentum}=0.8$.
-We trained DANN for 400 iterations for CIFAR10/100-C and 20,000 iterations for ImageNet-C/R. \tabref{atab:dann_accuracy} reports the best accuracy.
-Compared with the TTA results in \tabref{tab:cifar_accuracy} and \ref{tab:imagenet_accuracy}, it is clear that DANN improved the target accuracy more than the source model did.
+We trained DANN for 400 iterations for CIFAR10/100-C and 20,000 iterations for ImageNet-C. \tabref{atab:dann_accuracy} reports the best accuracy.
+Compared with the TTA results in \tabref{tab:accuracy}, it is clear that DANN improved the target accuracy more than the source model did.
 However, CAFe outperformed DANN.
 This is because the discriminator of DANN has to learn from scratch.
 The maximum number of iterations we trained for is one epoch based on the number of the source data.
 One epoch is insufficient for the discriminator to learn the domain discrimination.
-This suggests that DANN must be trained for a number of epochs for it to gain in accuracy.
+This suggests that DANN must be trained for a number of epochs for it to gain accuracy.